thunderclient/thunder-client-support/README.md

    * If you don't see the change in the Env tab, close and re-open the tab to refresh it.
  <a name="scope"></a>
  #### Set Env with Scope
- * You can use scope to control which environment variable to set the value explicitly using scopes `global` or `active`
+ * You can use scope to control which environment variable to set the value explicitly
  * To set variable in global environment use `{{variable, global}}`
  * To set variable in active environment use `{{variable, active}}`